pineapplemachine/mach.d/examples/readme.md

 An example of using an OpenGL fragment shader with mach.
 A shader loaded from an external GLSL file is used to draw to the displayed window.

+### sampler

+Renders an image using a fragment shader and a sampler uniform, where the sampled texture is loaded from an external file.